fchmainy/awaf_tf_docs/6.policyBuilderMultiple/README.md

 Let's take the same We already have exported a WAF Policy called **scenario6.json** [available here](https://raw.githubusercontent.com/fchmainy/awaf_tf_docs/main/6.policyBuilderMultiple/scenario6_wLearningSuggestions.jsonn) including several Policy Builder Suggestions so you won't have to generate traffic.

-So you have to create 4 files:
+You need to create the 4 following files:

 **variables.tf**
 ```terraform